richardschoen/MbIbmiOdbcQuery/README.md

 - Can duplicate window for already running connection along with SQL statement list for convenience.
 - Can open/save SQL files.
 - Highlight individual statements to run queries if multiple stored in an SQL file.
 - Logs all SQL statements for easy recall and tracking when you're running many queries.
 (I always lose track of my statement history.)
-- Store one or more system in the system list in the settings file.
+- Store one or more systems in the system list in the settings file.
-- Run record queries to result sets.
+- Run record SELECT queries to result sets.
 - Perform action queries such as INSERT, UPDATE, DELETE.
+- Great way to test ODBC query performance.

 ## Pre-requisites
 You need a Windows PC.
 So far only tested on Windows 11 x86, but should rubn on Windows 11 ARM.
 Should also thoeretically run on Windows 10 or even Windows 7 if your machine if that far back.